It’s an important question

 Our example

-In this example, we’ve used an age in the early 90s, which is how long Sarah and Matthew think they will both live.
+In this example, we’ve used an age in the early 90s, because there’s a good chance that at least one of Sarah and Matthew will live that long.
 Whatever the dollar amount is in the slider, that is the amount you’ll need in your super at your chosen retirement age to live your current lifestyle.

 This means that Sarah and Matthew could need $850,000 at retirement if they wish to retire at age 60 and live a lifestyle similar to the life they’re living now.